Restoration Shaman Best Legendaries in Shadowlands — Shadowlands 9.2

 - Deeptremor Stone is a pure damage Legendary.
 The Earthquake effect makes your Earth Elemental cooldown deal great area-of-effect damage, which can be of value on fights where this is the most important factor.

-- Raging Vesper Vortex, the new Kyrian Legendary, makes Vesper Totem deal extra bursts of damage and healing once its healing or damage charges are spent.
-As long as you use all charges and hit players and enemies with the totem, this is an extremely strong Legendary, although it can be clunky to get maximum value out of.
+- Raging Vesper Vortex is the Kyrian Legendary and makes Vesper Totem deal extra bursts of damage and healing once its healing or damage charges are spent.
+As long as you use all charges and hit players and enemies with the totem, this is an extremely strong Legendary.

-- Elemental Conduit, the new Venthyr Legendary, applies Riptide to all friendly targets hit by Chain Harvest and Flame Shock to all enemy targets hit by it.
-This is a powerful effect, but does requires a lot of hits and damaged targets to achieve its maximum potential, placing it as a burst option compared to the steady healing of Primal Tide Core.
+- Elemental Conduit, the Venthyr Legendary, applies Riptide to all friendly targets hit by Chain Harvest and Flame Shock to all enemy targets hit by it.
+It also reduces Chain Harvest cooldown by 1 second every time a Flame Shock critical strikes.
+This is a very powerful effect, but does requires a lot of hits and damaged targets to achieve its maximum potential, making it more niche than Primal Tide Core.
+It can also be combined with Skybreaker's Fiery Demise for maximum cooldown reduction, but this is usually not worth it compared to alternatives.

-- Seeds of Rampant Growth, the new Night Fae Legendary, causes each pulse of Fae Transfusion to reduce the cooldown on Healing Tide Totem by 5 seconds (35 total reduction) and increase your Critical Strike chance by 3% (21% total Critical Strike) for 15 seconds.
-This is a strong Legendary in fights where HTT is also strong, especially if you can get useful extra uses out of it.
+- Seeds of Rampant Growth, the Night Fae Legendary, causes each pulse of Fae Transfusion to reduce the cooldown on Healing Tide Totem by 5 seconds (35 total reduction) and increase your Critical Strike chance by 4% (28% total Critical Strike) for 15 seconds.
+This is a strong Legendary in fights where HTT is strong and your group would benefit from the extra uses unlocked.

 - Earthen Harmony can provide extra healing on tanks if that is what your raid needs, but there will usually be other healers more suited to this role.